joshuacox/katacoda-scenarios/LearnToCollaborateWithGit/step5.md

 Now back in the terminal on the right clone that repo like this (changing YOUR_USERNAME for your github username, or perhaps just typing 'git clone ' and pasting the link from above).
+NOTE: this fails on katacoda at the moment as port 22 appears to be filtered from the VMs perspective.

 `git clone git@github.com:YOUR_USERNAME/PullRequestCertification.git`{{execute}}